 Louisa Steenstra Netherlands

 Groningen, the Netherlands… 1940 – In 1940, when the Germans invaded the Netherlands, Louisa Steenstra had worked for eleven years as a secretary in a shoe factory owned by the Marcus family.
 Her husband, Albert, was involved with the resistance.
-One day, while Louisa was visiting Anna Marie Marcus, the Germans burst in and took Anna Marie and her five-year-old twin boys to Westerbork, a nearby deportation camp.
+One day, while Louisa was visiting Anna Marie Marcus, the Germans burst in and took Anna Marie and her five-year-old twin boys to Westerbork, a transit camp.
 Anna Marie’s husband, Karel, had already been deported.

 Before leaving her home, Anna Marie, while kissing Louisa goodbye, put her house key in Louisa’s hand and asked her to come back and pack some clothes for the children.
 Louisa went back to Anna Marie’s home, packed the clothes, and obtained a pass into Westerbork.
 After her trip to Westerbork, Louisa said, “I had a new fear of the Nazis.
 That day I saw what they could do.”